Skip to footer content

 IronBarcode is a commercial barcode reading and generation library for .NET that operates on data inputs rather than camera streams.
 It reads barcodes from image files, byte arrays, streams, and PDF documents.
 On MAUI, it integrates with the system camera through MediaPicker — the same standard MAUI API that applications use for photo selection — capturing a photo and then processing the resulting image as a static input.

-IronBarcode implements its own barcode decoding engine rather than delegating to platform-specific native APIs.
-This means the same BarcodeReader.Read() call behaves consistently across iOS, Android, Windows, macOS, ASP.NET, and background server processes.
+IronBarcode implements its own managed barcode decoding engine rather than delegating to platform-specific native APIs.
+This means the same BarcodeReader.Read() call behaves consistently across the supported .NET targets — Windows, Linux, macOS, ASP.NET, and background server processes — as well as the MAUI mobile targets when an image is captured and passed to the reader.
 The library also provides a full barcode generation API through BarcodeWriter and QRCodeWriter.

 Key characteristics of IronBarcode: